abhishekjoshi2612/contest-reminder/README.md

 # GETTING STARTED :

 ----
-The project is live at AbhishekJoshi2612.pythonanywhere.com
+The project is live at  [Contest Reminder Website]
 ----

 # Prerequisites:
 ----
-use git clone https://github.com/abhishekjoshi2612/contest-reminder to make a copy of the repo
+use git clone [ here ] to make a copy of the repo

- change directory to XMEME(directory name) folder
+ change directory to contest-reminder(directory name) folder

  Need to have python preinstalled in system or run using `gitpod.io/#https://github.com/abhishekjoshi2612/contest-reminder` on browser